-^{} Distributing one bonus shares for every 20 original shares owned by shareholder at the rate 5% of paid-up capital
+^{} Distributing one bonus shares for every 10 original shares owned by shareholder

 ^{} Aligning to Central Bank and Banking Sector Law No. 194 Year 2020, Article No (178) which includes establishment of a Banking Support and Development Fund, Considering a percentage not exceeding (1%) of the annual net profits as an amount of fund resources.